 When I was on my way to the Lofoten Islands, driving all the way from Austria, and already having done 2000 kilometers over the span of a few days, there was one detour I really couldn’t say no to.
-A detour to hike the famous Saksa mountain.
+A detour to hike Saksa – the icon of the Sunmøre Alps

 Saksa day hike: the stats